By

 Swirly bokeh with the Helios 44-2 lens

-You might have seen images taken with this lens where in which the bokeh appeared to be swirling in a circular pattern.
-The phenomena is called “swirly bokeh” and certain vintage lenses (Biotar and Petzval) created this effect through a manufacturing defect.
-You can also find this attribute in this christmas photo, where the swirling is quite visible, without getting overly distracting.
-The signature of this lens is really outstanding, and their is a huge cult following for a lens called “a Helios 58mm f/2”.
+You might have seen images taken with this lens where the background appears to swirl in a circular pattern.
+This phenomenon is known as “swirly bokeh.”
+Certain vintage lenses, such as the Biotar and Petzval, produced this effect due to a quirk in their optical design.
+You can also see this characteristic in this Christmas photo, where the swirling is clearly visible without being overly distracting.
+The signature look of this lens is truly distinctive, and it has earned a dedicated cult following, particularly for the Helios 58mm f/2.

 Helios 44 f2_0 1024.jpg